josmar-crwdstffng/angular/aio/content/guide/http.md

 You can run the <live-example></live-example> that accompanies this guide.

 The sample app does not require a data server.
-It relies on the [Angular *in-memory-web-api*](https://github.com/angular/angular/tree/main/packages/misc/angular-in-memory-web-api), which replaces the *HttpClient* module's `HttpBackend`.
+It relies on the [Angular *in-memory-web-api*](https://github.com/angular/angular/tree/main/packages/misc/angular-in-memory-web-api), which replaces the `HttpBackend` of the *HttpClient* module.
 The replacement service simulates the behavior of a REST-like backend.

 Look at the `AppModule` *imports* to see how it is configured.